Loading...

 Introduction

-Breast cancer is common, affecting 1 in 9 Australian women by the age of 85.
-Approximately 95% of breast cancers are not related to a strong family history of breast cancer.
-In the other 5%, breast cancer develops because of an inherited gene fault (gene mutation).
+Breast cancer is common, affecting 1 in 8 Australian women by the age of 85.
+More than 90-95% of breast cancers occur in women who do not have a strong family history of breast cancer.
+In the other 5-10% of individuals who develop breast cancer, there will be an underlying heritable gene fault (sometimes referred to as a pathogenic variant) that has contributed to the cancer diagnosis.
 These gene faults can be passed through men and women in families, from one generation to the next.
 Any female family member who inherits this gene fault is at an increased risk of developing breast cancer.
+The same gene faults that increase the risk of breast cancer can also increase the risk of cancer of the ovaries and fallopian tubes.

 This brochure contains information for women who have been assessed by a family cancer clinic as being at high risk of developing breast cancer and cancer of the ovaries and fallopian tubes, including:

-• women who have had genetic testing and been found to carry a BRCA1 or
+• women who have had genetic testingand been found to carry a fault in a highrisk breast and ovarian cancer gene(such as BRCA1, BRCA2 or PALB2).

 Am I at high risk?

-• a very strong family history of breast and ovarian cancer that often includes:
+• a very strong family history of breast and ovarian cancer.

-In addition to BRCA1 and BRCA2, there are other genes in which rare faults can also increase the risk of cancer.
+In addition to BRAC1, BRAC2 and PALB2, there are other genes in which faults can also increase the risk of cancer.
+However, finding faults in these genes is even more rare.

 How high is my risk?